Bangladesh Civil Service

-Bangladesh Civil Service (বাংলাদেশ সিভিল সার্ভিস), more popularly known by its acronym BCS, is the civil service of Bangladesh.
-Civil service in the Indian subcontinent originated from the Imperial Civil Service which was the elite higher civil service of the British Empire in India during British rule in the period between 1858 and 1947.
-After the partition of 1947, East Bengal became a province of Pakistan, so it was Central Superior Services of Pakistan which later after the independence of Bangladesh in 1971 became known as Bangladesh Civil Service.
+Bangladesh Civil Service (বাংলাদেশ সিভিল সার্ভিস), popularly known by its acronym BCS, is the civil service of Bangladesh.
+Civil service in the Indian subcontinent originated from the Imperial Civil Service which was the elite higher civil service of the British Empire in India during British rule, in the period between 1858 and 1947.
+After the partition of 1947, East Bengal became a province of Pakistan, and the successor to the Imperial Civil Service in Pakistan was Central Superior Services.
+After the independence of Bangladesh in 1971, it became known as Bangladesh Civil Service by an ordinance from the then President Sheikh Mujibur Rahman.

 Bangladesh Public Service Commission (BPSC) is the main policy setting and recruitment body of BCS.
 BCS has 26 cadres.
-In the parliamentary democracy of Bangladesh, the ultimate responsibility for running the administration rests with the elected representatives of the people which are the ministers.
+In Bangladesh's parliamentary democracy, elected representatives, known as ministers, are ultimately responsible for running the administration.
 But the handful of ministers cannot be expected to deal personally with the manifold problems of modern administration.
-Thus the ministers lay down the policy and civil servants carry out this policy.
+Thus, ministers set the policy, and civil servants implement it.